Retrieval-guided Cross-view Image Synthesis

 \subsection{Implementation Details}

-\paragraph{Datesets.} We perform our experiments on the panorama-aerial dataset CVUSA, CVACT, and our newly proposed VIGOR-GEN. Following \cite{coming2021, S2SP}, the CVUSA and CVACT consist of 44,416 image pairs with the train/test split of 35,532/8,884.
-The VIGOR-GEN dataset consists of 51,366 images for training and 51,250 images for testing.
+\paragraph{Datesets.} We conducted on three panorama-aerial dataset: CVUSA \cite{CVUSA}, CVACT \cite{liu2019lending} and our proposed VIGOR-GEN datasets.
+Following \cite{coming2021, S2SP}, CVACT \cite{liu2019lending} and CVUSA \cite{CVUSA} contain 35,532 satellite and street-view image pairs for training and 8,884 image pairs for testing.
+The VIGOR-GEN dataset comprises 51,366 images for training and 51,250 images for testing.
 The resolution of the panorama is set at $128\times512$ in CVUSA and $256\times512$ in both CVACT and VIGOR-GEN. All aerial images are set to a resolution of $256\times256$.

-\paragraph{Metrics.} Following previous work \cite{regmi2018cross, Luetal, coming2021, S2SP}, we adopt the widely used \emph{Structural-Similarity (SSIM)}, \emph{Peak Signal-to-Noise Ratio (PSNR)} and \emph{Learned Perceptual Image Patch Similarity (LPIPS)} \cite{LPIPS} to measure the similarity at the pixel-wise level and feature-wise level, respectively.
+\paragraph{Metrics.} Following previous work \cite{regmi2018cross, Luetal, coming2021, S2SP}, we adopted the widely used \emph{Structural-Similarity (SSIM)}, \emph{Peak Signal-to-Noise Ratio (PSNR)} and \emph{Learned Perceptual Image Patch Similarity (LPIPS)} \cite{LPIPS} to measure the similarity at the pixel-wise level and feature-wise level, respectively.
 Meanwhile, the realism of the images is measured by \emph{Fr\'echet Inception Distance (FID)} \cite{fid}.
-We report the Recall@1 (R@1) in our experiment using another cross-view image retrieval model SAIG-D \cite{SAIG}, which indicates whether the resulting images describe the same location.
+Additionally, we reported the Recall@1 (R@1) in our experiment using another cross-view image retrieval model SAIG-D \cite{SAIG}, which indicates whether the resulting images describe the same location.

 \paragraph{Training Details.} The experiments are implemented using PyTorch.
 We train our model with 200 epochs using Adam \cite{kingma2014adam} optimizer and $\beta_1=0.5, \beta_2=0.999$.
 The learning rate of the generator and discriminator is set to 0.0001 and 0.0004, respectively.
-Please refer to the Appendix for more details about training.
+For each dataset, we use the maximum possible batch size on 4 32GB NVIDIA Tesla V100 GPUs (bs=32 for CVUSA, bs=24 for CVACT, and bs=24 for VIGOR-GEN).
+The diversity loss is computed every 4 steps.
+We use DiffAug \cite{diffAug} \{Color, Cutout\} as a data augmentation strategy during the training.
+The $\lambda_{rec}$, $\lambda_{perc}$ and $\lambda_{id}$ is set to 50, 50 and 10.
+The $\lambda_{div}$ is set to 0.1 in CVUSA and CVACT, while is set to 1 in VIGOR-GEN. In previous work, the val set was considered as the test set, note that we only took the final checkpoint for testing and did not select the intermediate checkpoints.